-Including the name of a suspect in a timely warning is not a violation of the Family Education Rights and Privacy Act if release of such information is necessary to protect the health or safety of others in an emergency situation.
+Including the name of a suspect in a timely warning is not a violation of the Family Education Rights and Privacy Act if release of such information is taken from a law enforcement record or, if it is contained in an education record, or, if it is contained in an education record, if release of such information is necessary to protect the health or safety of others in an emergency situation.
 Timely warnings will not jeopardize the confidentiality of the victim(s), as required by the Reauthorization of the Violence Against Women Act of 2013.